 Deal Structure: The real value of a deal can also become obscured by the structure of your deal.
 Not many cash deals in the market during last few years and therefore a final sale price may be undetermined as it will be shaped by a subsequent deferred and/or earn-out mechanism.

 Tax Structure: All of the above is subjective, this point is crucial.
 Before going to market, instructing an advisor, getting excited …… get in front of a professional advisor and understand how different deal structures and will affect your tax position.
 Don’t go into any deal negotiation without clarity about this issue.
 That could really cost you.
+You also might be eligible to get entrepreneurs relief on the sale of your business.

 7. Trust me, you might need an expert